bingeli1212/nitrile-preview/doc/DOC-contex-translation.md

     a = \math{\mathop{\mfunction{fun}}x}
     a = \math{\mathop{\mfunction{fun}}(x)}

+However, it seems that for a translation of

+    \csch^2 x

+Would not have had the superscript 2 placed at the right place if "csch" function is defined by the \definemathcommand.
+This means that if "csch" function is defined in such a way, the previous translation would have had the superscript 2 placed on top of "csch" text rather than showing up as a superscript on the top-right hand corner.

 # Paragraph Indentations

 In plain TeX, controlling indentation is simple: The user sets a value for